pascallaliberte/modestjs.works/_i18n/en/_posts/2019-03-13-how-to-know-where-to-start-when-learning-a-tech-stack.md

 Picturing the future gets you out of those tough overwhelming moments when you have tons of questions.

 Hope this helps!

----

-_By the way, I'm a fan of Vue.js, mostly because it seems built by people who share my values and my tastes, and I find that that's a good way to determine if a tech approach is worth the effort._

-_But I do think today's JavaScript approaches are part of a bigger industry problem.
-The JS industry lacks modesty.
-And so I'm writing a book about that called [Modest JS Works][book].
-Hope you can check it out._

-[book]: /